bitnami/charts/bitnami/postgresql/README.md

 ### Use a different PostgreSQL version

 To modify the application version used in this chart, specify a different version of the image using the `image.tag` parameter and/or a different repository using the `image.repository` parameter.
-Refer to the [chart documentation for more information on these parameters and how to use them with images from a private registry](https://docs.bitnami.com/kubernetes/infrastructure/postgresql/configuration/change-image-version/).

 ### postgresql.conf / pg_hba.conf files as configMap